What is the 6th Money Laundering Directive 6AMLD?

 Harsher sanctions will have an enormous impact on the business’ operational capabilities and reputation.

 6AMLD also promotes collaboration between member states, in relation to the handling of money laundering offences.
-For instance, if a money-laundering operation is taking place across two different countries borders, both of which are member States, then these two countries should work together going forward to identify the illegal operations, then prosecute and convict the criminals in question.
+For instance, if a money-laundering operation occurs across two countries’ borders, both of which are member States, then these two countries should work together going forward to identify the illegal operations, and then prosecute and convict the criminals in question.

 The UK has decided to opt-out of complying with further AML regulation as the Government assesses that the domestic legislation is already largely compliant with the Directive’s measures and, in many cases, “the UK already goes much further”.
 This is to a large extent true, as for example, the maximum penalty for money laundering is fourteen years, far exceeding the new four-year minimum required by the 6AMLD, and the UK already criminalises aiding and abetting offences of assisting, encouraging and attempting to launder money.

 However, it is important to note that any regulated UK businesses in the financial sector that operate within the EU jurisdiction, will need to comply with changes set out in 6AMLD.